nojusus/writeups/ctflearn/forensics/blank_page.md

-The file contains no information other than binary data of dots and spaces.
-Using CyberChef to replace dots with 1's and spaces with 0's, and then extracting the message from binary reveals the flag.
+Download the provided file "TheMessage.txt" and go to https://gchq.github.io/CyberChef/.
+Drag and drop the downloaded file into "Input".
+Add 2 "Find / Replace" operations.
+In the first one, paste the space character in "Find" and "Replace" with 0.
+In the second one, paste the dot character in "Find" and "Replace" with 1.
+Add a "From Binary" operation to get the flag.